-In many states, military surplus drones are used by local governments to monitor traffic and help enforce speed limits.
+In fact, in many states, many of these surveillance drones are actually surplus military drones converted into law enforcement drones.
 If you’ve ever seen signs that say “speed monitored by radar”, there’s a good chance you’ve been under the watchful eye of a retired Predator drone.

-These days, forecasting agencies have begun transitioning to specialized weather drones to gather this data.
+These days, forecasting agencies have begun transitioning to specialized weather drones to collect data instead.
 Weather drones can be controlled with great precision and can be used over and over again.
-Due to this, the quality and quantity of data recorded with drones is much higher and weather models are able to more accurately predict upcoming weather.
+Due to this, the quality and quantity of drone data recorded is much higher and weather models are able to more accurately predict upcoming weather.

 As a result of the increasing interest and investment in drones, drone costs have plummeted, as a result, it is now financially feasible for warehouse managers to deploy fleets of drones using consumer hardware.
-There also have been numerous companies formed that offer SaaS solutions for autonomous drone fleets.
+There also have been numerous companies formed that offer SaaS solutions for autonomous drone fleet.
 What this means is that warehouses can easily deploy fleets of drones to act as perimeter security, inspect incoming cargo, scan barcodes, and identify specific items.

-Poaching in Africa has been largely curtailed by the use of drones to help monitor endangered species.
+Poaching in Africa has been largely curtailed by the use of commercial drones to help monitor endangered species.
 Drones are used in a variety of ways including flock counting, herding, migration tracking, and perimeter security.
 This has allowed activists to manage larger areas of land without having to physically patrol the area.
 There are even a variety of off-the-shelf anti-poaching drones available for purchase.

 Photography and Videography

-It goes without saying that drones have fundamentally changed the way videographers and photographers approach their craft.
-Breathtaking aerial shots that could only be accomplished via helicopter before, can now be achieved with the most basic of drones.
+It goes without saying that commercial drones have fundamentally changed the way videographers and photographers approach their craft.
+Breathtaking aerial imagery that could only be accomplished via helicopter before, can now be achieved with the most basic of drones.

 Besides drone racing, some enthusiasts have found ways to play things like drone soccer and drone basketball.
-FPV Drone racing has also seen a boom in recent years as drones have become increasingly more accessible.
+FPV Drone racing has also seen a boom in recent years as consumer drones have become increasingly more accessible.
 FPV Drone racing has numerous international competitions and even have a governing body that sanctions events.
 As of 2019, drone soccer was also added as a provisional class.
 You can learn more at https://www.fai.org/sport/drones.

 With every new technology, a new medium for art is also born.
 Every time mankind has invented a new technology, we’ve found ways to express ourselves through them.
 Drones, of course, are no different.
-Artists have used recreational drones from the very beginning to perform synchronized air shows, used them as a mobile light array, and even used them for controversial political expression.
+Artists have used recreational drones from the very beginning to perform synchronized air shows with drone fleets, used them as a mobile light array, and even used them for controversial political expression.
 Tech-savvy artists are constantly finding new ways to push the boundaries of new technologies and often help inform the future development of those technologies.